New Hampshire / Rockingham County

 DMV Information

-Rye residents are served by the New Hampshire Division of Motor Vehicles, located at 23 Hazen Drive in Concord.
-The DMV provides a full range of licensing and vehicle registration services, with information available online and by phone.
-State procedures and resources are easily accessible for new and existing residents.
+Residents of Rye handle vehicle services through the New Hampshire Division of Motor Vehicles, conveniently located in Concord.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 New Hampshire